Arda13/Basic-Financial-Analysis/README.md

 # FunWithRLang
 working on stuff with r lang

-## Each file represent another problem and another solution most of problems written inside file.
+## Each file represents another problem and solution of it.
+Most of the problems are written inside files.